-Residents of Atlantic County will receive on average 24% off retail prices on prescription drugs for themselves and their pets if they enroll for free in the Atlantic County Prescription Discount Program.
-If you have insurance for prescription drugs, you may still benefit from the discount card, since it may save you money on prescription drugs your existing plan does not cover.
-To learn more call 877.321.2652 or visit their website.
+All residents of Atlantic County can use the free Atlantic County Prescription Discount Card to save on prescription drugs for the entire family.
+Those with insurance for prescription drugs, may still benefit from the discount card, since it may save money on prescription drugs that the existing plan does not cover.
+To learn more call (877) 321-2652 or visit their website.

 The Bergen County Wellness Program is open to all NJ residents regardless of age or income.
 This program provides discounts on prescription drugs and some preventative care.
 To learn more, call (201) 336-7400 or visit their website.

 The Mercer County Prescription Discount Card Program is a free and open to all Mercer County residents.
 This program may help reduce prescription costs for residents who do not have a prescription drug plan and for residents who take prescription medicine that is not covered by their current insurance.
 For more information, call (877) 776-2285 or visit their website.

 The Middlesex County Multi-Assistance Program provides prescription assistance as well as a variety of other services.
 To learn about this program and its eligibility requirements, call (732) 745-3295 or visit their website.